- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 Money-back guarantee: 30 DAYS

-NordVPN is Panama-based and offers excellent bang for your buck–up to six simultaneous connections on a standard subscription.
-But the real value is in the company’s strict zero logs policy and its strong encryption suite: 256-bit encryption on OpenVPN and 2,048-bit Diffie Hellman keys.
+NordVPN is our top VPN for preventing ISP tracking.
+It’s based in Panama and allows up to 10 simultaneous connections per account.
+There are also more than 7,000 servers spread across 100 countries.
+That said, the real value is in the company’s strict zero logs policy and its strong encryption suite: 256-bit encryption on OpenVPN and 2,048-bit Diffie-Hellman keys.

 The NordVPN app includes a process-specific kill switch, so you can specify which programs are blocked from sending unencrypted web traffic over your ISP network should the VPN connection drop.
 A wide range of servers is available, including some optimized for extra privacy, including Tor over VPN and double VPN.